-Ride it out: one option is to keep your car or home and continue paying on the loan.
+One option is to keep your car or home and continue paying on the loan.
 Unfortunately, that's not always feasible.
 Expensive repairs can make a vehicle more trouble than it's worth, and you might need to relocate and sell your house.
 If you take this route, investigate gap insurance to manage your risk.

-Sell (and pay): another option is to sell - just to put an end to things.
+Another option is to sell - just to put an end to things.
 The bad news is that selling won't bring in enough money to pay off the loan, so you'll have to come up with cash on your own.
 If you're selling a car, it might be best to sell it yourself, as you can often get higher prices from private buyers than you'll get from a dealership.

 Work It Out